 Businesses that don’t put in the time to research all possible expenses may find themselves dipping into negative cash flow territory.

 Not to mention, knowing a city’s cost of living can help you decide where to start your business.
 Cost of labor is an important factor that goes into our best states to start a business list.

-Average cost of living by state
+U.S. Cost of living comparison by state

 For our cost of living comparison by state, we used the following critical information: